FAQs

 Isn’t sequencing FAA’s job?

-While FAA is indeed part of the solution, it is incumbent upon the pilots to manage their aircraft.
+While FAA is indeed part of the solution, it is incumbent upon the pilots and airline/users to manage their aircraft.
 From a business perspective, too often aircraft arrive early and wait for a gate, or an aircraft lands early only to delay another late aircraft.

 Isn’t there too much confusion and variability in the terminal area to manage the arrival flow?